bitails/zixo-connect/README.md

 }
 ```

-These data are encrypted using the merchant's public keys as described earlier and sent to the merchant.
+These data are encrypted using the merchant's public keys described earlier and sent to the merchant.
 The merchant decrypts these data, verifies them, performs the SPV operation, and if successful, sends a success message back to the client using the same encryption method.
+## Donation
+Zixo-Connect is a side project of the Bitails team with no intention of direct financial gain.
+If you find this project useful and worth working on, ping out the following addresses specified for this project.

+BSV: 1Fzt3S751fAaHbVNHVyru83kyzoCUtDFCQ

+BTC: bc1q9kdcl5ffvl2jsxn4xdfr7655fmschckz6wsyza